the fastest way to color harmony is painting with a limited palette

 Block in the background colorsUnderpaint the background

-This painting is done with alkyds paints.
-They dry fairly fast, so in about an hour we will soften and blend them.
+In about an hour, we will soften and blend them.
 If they are blended now, it will make mud.

 When you are painting with a limited palette, you don't have to be concerned about which colors to use.
 Any and all of the colors will harmonize and work well with each other.